 Using the APIv2.0 endpoint- controller after 2020-03-19

 The APIv.2.0 endpoint- controller, which has an interface that does not support multiple transport profiles, has been deprecated.
 Even though it’s recommended to use APIv2.1 for this specific controller the old controller from APIv2.0 can still be used.
 However, since the underlying data model has been changed to allow an endpoint to have several supported transports already persisted data can now be incompatible with APIv.2.0 interface.

 To handle this the APIv.2.0 will now respond with HTTP error code 409 (conflict) for following cases:

 - When endpoint information can’t be listed (GET) since it contains one or several endpoints which has more than one supported transport profile.

 - When updating an endpoint (PUT) with one supported transport profile where the already persisted data has more than one supported transport.

 Note!
-One can chose to ignore the 409 conflict errors by providing following HTTP header
+One can choose to ignore the 409 conflict errors by providing the following HTTP header

 By doing so: